VicktrK/alx-low_level_programming/README.md

 This is a repository for low level programming course in ALX School.
-I will learn C programming as the low level language.
+Welcome to C programming as the low level language.